-A Federal Stafford Subsidized and Unsubsidized Loan is a fixed interest rate loan made to a student who is enrolled at least half-time in an eligible program.
-A lender such as a bank, credit union, or savings and loan association makes loans.
-These loans are insured by the state guarantee agency and reinsured by the federal government.
-Repayment begins six months after a student leaves school or drops below a half-time enrollment.
-Loan packets are available at http://www.vernoncollege.edu/forms.html.
+The William D. Ford Federal Direct Subsidized and Unsubsidized Loan is a fixed interest rate loan made to a student who is enrolled at least half-time in an eligible program.
+The lender is the U.S. Department of Education.
+Repayment begins six months after a student leaves school or drops below half-time enrollment.

 The Financial Aid Office will determine the student's loan eligibility in accordance with the Department of Education regulations.
 A dependent student can borrow combined subsidized and unsubsidized loans not to exceed the annual loan limits.
 Loan limits for freshmen are \$3,500 per year, sophomores, \$4,500 per year.
 Independent students may borrow additional unsubsidized loans not to exceed \$6,000.
 Dependent students may borrow additional unsubsidized loans not to exceed \$2,000.
+The actual amount the student is eligible to borrow is determined by the financial aid office and may be less than the maximum amount.
+There are also aggregate limits on the total amount a student can borrow.
 For loan purposes, a student's classification will be determined by the number of hours completed towards his or her selected degree or certificate at the time of initial certification.
 A student's classification will not be reevaluated until the beginning of the next academic year (fall through summer).
-A student who transfers in the middle of an academic year and has received his or her annual loan limit while at the transfer institution will not be eligible for a loan at VC until the beginning of the next academic year.
-In accordance with federal regulations, VC has the right to refuse to certify a loan or to certify for a reduced amount.
+A student who transfers in the middle of an academic year and has received his or her annual loan limit while at the transfer institution will not be eligible for a loan at Vernon College until the beginning of the next academic year.
+In accordance with federal regulations, Vernon College has the right to refuse to certify a loan or to certify for a reduced amount.

-The Financial Aid Office will not certify a student loan for a student until the student's file is complete.
-In addition, interested students must turn in a Student Loan Request form to the Financial Aid Office.
-Student loan borrowers must complete entrance loan counseling and testing before receiving a loan each academic year.
+Interested students must accept or decrease their awarded student loan amount via the on-line acceptance feature that is available through My VC.
+Once accepted, students must complete entrance loan counseling and complete the Master Promissory Note Process that is available at www.studentloans.gov.
 Exit loan counseling and testing is required before the student ceases at least half-time enrollment.
-Once the student completes counseling, confirmation is sent to the VC Financial Aid Office.
+Once the student completes counseling, confirmation is sent to the Vernon College Financial Aid Office.

-Borrowers have a right to cancel all or a portion of the loan or loan disbursement and have their proceeds returned to the lender.
+Borrowers have a right to cancel all or a portion of the loan or loan disbursement and have their proceeds returned to the federal government.
 VC will send a notice to the borrower no earlier than 30 days before and no later than 30 days after the school credits the student's account.
 The notice will include the method and date by which the borrower must notify the school that he or she wishes to cancel all or a portion of the loan or loan disbursement.

-Vernon College does not participate in the Perkins Loan, National Direct Student Loan, Hinson-Hazlewood Loan Program, HEAL Loan Program, HELP Loan Program and the CAL Loan Program.
+Vernon College does not participate in the Perkins Loan, Federal Family Education Loan Program, Hinson-Hazlewood Loan Program, HEAL Loan Program, HELP Loan Program and the CAL Loan Program.

-PARENT LOAN for UNDERGRADUTE STUDENTS (PLUS)
+FEDERAL DIRECT PARENT LOAN for UNDERGRADUTE STUDENTS (PLUS)